Computing

 Implementation

 Teachers ensure that regular assessment happens in lessons to track progress and identify gaps in children’s skills and provide progressive objectives that ensure children build upon prior learning.
 Regular feedback from teachers provide opportunities to not only address misconceptions but also deepen and challenge learning through the form of Blooms questioning.
-Providing children with enrichment opportunities (Digital Wizards Club, Techniquest visit) and cross-curricular teaching enhances children’s learning.
+Providing children with enrichment opportunities (Digital Wizards Club, Xplore visit) and cross-curricular teaching enhances children’s learning.
 Subject-specific language is used in lessons and high quality resources enhance children’s proficiency.

 As a school, we take online safety very seriously and aim to give children the relevant knowledge and skills to keep themselves safe online.
 This is done through both computing lessons and Collective Worship assemblies.
 Each year group engages with a block of work on age-appropriate E-Safety content and current trends which coincides with our behaviour and anti-bullying policies.
 Safer Internet Day and E-Safety Week are annual events that are celebrated in our school.
 In an ever-changing environment, we recognise the importance of keeping up-to-date with the needs of the children and aim to keep parents informed also.